-Sending Now playing metadata
+Sending Now Playing metadata to our platform

 Most radio play-out systems support automatically sending this information, but publishers can also use their own scripts to update this information.